DNA match IDs Alaska serial killer’s victim after 37 years

 Genetic genealogy efforts are underway in hopes of also identifying her, Randy McPherron, an Alaska State Troopers cold case investigator, told The Associated Press.

-“We really got our fingers crossed that we may know, find out who Eklutna Annie is,” he said, adding the timeframe could take up to a year.
+“We really got our fingers crossed that we may know, find out who Eklutna Annie is,” he said, adding the time frame could take up to a year.

 Among the skeletal remains found in 1984, Pelsky was discovered lying on the ground near Horseshoe Lake, near the Little Susitna River just a few miles northwest of Anchorage, troopers said.